mjavason/Firebase-Google-Auth-Demo/README.md

 This project showcases how to set up Firebase, configure Google OAuth, and integrate authentication endpoints for secure user login.

+ Firebase Authentication does not require review or manual approval to be used in production.
+No submission is necessary.
+Once authorized domains are set and Google sign-in is enabled in Firebase Console, it is fully operational in production.

 **Prerequisites**

 - Node.js and npm (or yarn) installed on your system.
 You can download them from the [official Node.js website](https://nodejs.org).